Kuni77/TrexClone/README.md

 # TrexClone
->a 2D game made by downloading tile and spritesheet of Trex...
+>a 2D game made by downloading tile and spritesheet of Trex of Google...

 ## Technologies Used